Skip to Content

 Total Time: 44 minutes

-An easy lemon cookie recipe that is crisp and has an intense lemony flavor derived from lemon juice, lemon oil, and lemon zest.
+Crispy lemon cookies with an intense lemony flavor derived from lemon juice, lemon oil, and lemon zest.

 These cookies are thin, crisp, and crunchy.
 If you want slightly chewy cookies with crisp edges, reduce the baking time by 2 to 3 minutes.